More inforamtion about Mount Kailash

-The place where the four parallel religions bend their paths to meet the holiness of this world is a place to visit at least once in this lifetime.
-Mount Kailash is not just a mere mountain of stone and snow; it is a cluster of belief, spirituality, religion and hope.
+Mount of Kailash is the place where the four parallel religions bend their paths to meet the holiness of this world.
+Mount Kailash is not just a mere mountain of stone and snow; it is a cluster of Belief, Spirituality, Religion, Hope & eternal source of cosmic energy of Shiva.
 And day by day this pile is getting enormous with its mysticism and splendidness.
+It is a place to visit at least once in this lifetime.

-Around the great mountain there are many other places for the pilgrims to visit, one of which is the divine Gauri Kund, a group of 5 natural small reserves with emerald green water.
-The lake is known as the lake of compassion and holds very significant importance in the Hindu religion.
-It is said that the goddess Parvati used to bathe in the lake and here only the lord of good fortune the great Ganesha was born.
-Apart from Gauri Kund; Trirthapuri, Yam Dwar, Asthapad, Siwasthal and Tarboche are few other tourist destination near the Kailash.
+There are many other places for the pilgrims to visit around the great Mountain Kailash, one of which is the divine Gauri Kund, a group of 5 natural small reserves with emerald green water.
+The lake is known as the lake of compassion and holds very significant importance in the Hindu Religion.
+It is said that the Goddess Parvati used to bathe in Lake Gaurikund and here only the lord of good fortune the great Ganesha was born.
+Apart from Gauri Kund; Trirthapuri, Yam Dwar, Asthapad, Siwasthal, Dolma La Pass, Gaurikund, and Tarboche are a few other tourist places near Kailash Parikrama.

 The greatness of the mountain cannot be truly explained or understood through mere words.
 It only can be grasped by feeling the aura of the place inside the heart, which can only happen when you are at Mount Kailash.